 Suhel Uhmed, Printer, who printed the jacket for “Travellers’ Children in London Fields.”

-Jake Young, Finisher - “I’ve been here twenty-three years and, to be honest, it’s because the wages are good – my salary doubled in the first ten years!
-It’s work that demands your attention and I wasn’t that politically aware when I came here, but I am now.”
+Jake Young, Finisher - “I’ve been here twenty-three years and, to be honest, it’s because the wages are good – my salary doubled in the first ten years.
+It’s work that demands your attention and I wasn’t that politically focused when I came here, but I am now.”

 Jill Rolfe, Printing and Accounts - “I do accounts and I do printing but I’ve been here longer as a printer.
 Twenty-three years is way too long - this is what happens, you get here and you never leave…”